Who benefits from this generosity?

 Wine Festival supporters are an important piece of our students' education.
 Each time you attend a Wine Festival event, those dollars go directly to assist our students.
 Supporters help in various ways from being an event sponsor, auction donor, table sponsor, and/or ticket holder.

-If you are interested in volunteering, becoming a sponsor, or donating an auction item, please contact Anne Gannaway in the Advancement and Alumni Relations Office at 563-333-6283.
-Tickets to all events can be purchased online by clicking here.
+If you are interested in volunteering, becoming a sponsor, or donating an auction item, please contact Anne Gannaway in the Advancement and Alumni Engagement Office at 563-333-6283.
+Tickets to all events can be purchased online when they become available.

 What about the St. Ambrose budget?